 Proposals submitted in response to this RFP shall become the property of DNR and are subject to disclosure under the Public Records Act (RCW 42.56).
-Any information in the proposal claimed as exempt from disclosure under the provisions of RCW 42.56 must be clearly designated as such by the Applicant.
+Any information in the proposal that the Applicant claims as exempt from disclosure under the provisions of RCW 42.56 must be clearly designated as such by the Applicant.
 The page must be identified and the particular exemption from disclosure cited by the Applicant must be identified.
-Marking the entire proposal exempt from disclosure or as Proprietary Information will disqualify the proposal.
+Marking the entire proposal exempt from disclosure or as proprietary information will not be honored.

-If a public records request is made for the information that the Applicant has marked as exempt, DNR will notify the Applicant of the request and of the date that the records will be released to the requester unless the Applicant obtains a court order enjoining that disclosure.
+DNR will notify the Applicant if a public records request is made for the information that the Applicant has marked as exempt, and of the date that the records will be released to the requester unless the Applicant obtains a court order enjoining that disclosure.
 If the Applicant fails to obtain the court order enjoining disclosure, DNR will release the requested information on the date specified.
 If an Applicant obtains a court order from a court of competent jurisdiction enjoining disclosure pursuant to Chapter 42.56 RCW, DNR shall maintain the confidentiality of the Applicant's information per the court order.